I bow my head to Mother Earth and love like-minded change makers to cocreate a planetary civilization within my lifetime.

-2007 – today
+2007 - Today

 Ken Wilber’s Opus Magnum “Sex, Ecology, Spirituality” which I read at the age of 25 clearly defined a turning point in my biography.
 Suddenly I had a map where I could easily draw lines and conclusions between my various interests and aspects of myself.
 Also, after eight years of straight meditation it became clear that other parts of my personal development were asking for due attention.

-To put it bluntly – and yes I know to some readers that might sound unheard of – Enlightenment is not the end, and to some extent not the goal of your spiritual quest.
+To put it bluntly – and yes I know to some readers that might sound unheard of – enlightenment is not the end, and to some extent not the goal of your spiritual quest.

 It’s all about integrating Eastern approaches to radically free your spirit and Western approaches to heal your shadow, your unprocessed psychic material, your wounds, traumas, your childhood and collective societal programming.

-“Integral Spirituality”, to quote another one of Wilber’s central books, is about first understanding, then experiencing that albeit you might experience tremendous peak experiences (Moksha, Satori), these again are just passing states of consciousness.
-Nothing prevents you from doing the nitty-gritty work in everyday life as an individual and within your personal surroundings to make the rubber hit the road.
+Integral Spirituality, to quote another one of Wilber’s central books, is about first understanding, then experiencing that albeit you might experience tremendous peak experiences (Moksha, Satori), these again are just passing states of consciousness.
+There is nothing that saves you from doing the sobering, nitty gritty work in everyday life as an individual and within your personal surroundings to make the rubber hit the road.

-“Stripping the Gurus” depicts how some of the world’s most renowned spiritual teachers have not had their shadow integrated.
+Stripping the Gurus depicts how some of the world’s most renowned spiritual teachers have not had their shadow integrated.

 Most definitely, if you are still drawn towards “just meditating”, your own shadow will time and again let you stumble over old conditionings despite yourself feeling free, open and grounded.

 Some closing words on integral.
-It is like with any other theoretical approach of slicing reality into palpable pieces, that of course with such a complex map as the integral, you can easily get lost.
+It resembles any other theoretical approach of slicing reality into palpable pieces, that of course with such a complex map as the integral, you can easily get lost.
 Nevertheless and conceiving myself as a born heretic I’m a strong proponent of the integral map, simply and before most because it’s the most elegant, concise and complete map that I know of today.
 Working within an integral framework has greatly liberated and healed me.
 This is why I’d like to pass it on to you.

-The first big dream of my life burst when I had to return to the boring small town in Bavaria at the age of 16.
+The first big dream of my life burst when I had to return to the boring small town in Bavaria at the age of 15.
 I continued to dance Ballet in the local theatre until 20.
-But in a way leaving Berlin and loosing my big dream left me bruised and shattered yet ultimately took me on the inner path at an early age.
+But in a way leaving Berlin and loosing my big dream left me bruised and torn yet ultimately took me on the inner path at an early age.
 I still enjoy dancing – mostly in Berlin clubs during day-time.
 Yes you read rightly so, day-time, at best on a sunny Sunday while the sun is shining, barefoot in the summer time.

 Just before I was about to go primary school, April 26, 1986 Tschernobyl happened.
 Watching the news got me scared to put it mildly.
 I remember myself discussing vividly about why the hell we are destroying the habitat we need to live in.
 I was raised in a gardener’s family so the web of life was not a mere philosophical figure that I learned as an adult but something that I experienced very concretely while helping out sowing, watering the plants, picking berries, making jam.